 }]

-be an Open Definition license ID.
+name: The name MUST be an Open Definition license ID.

-: A url-or-path string,
+path: A url-or-path string,

 that is a fully qualified HTTP address, or a relative POSIX path (see